-Despite this important delay on the FED publication, and due to its important role in the world’s economy, the FED plugin will be soon included with foxer currency calculator on upcoming releases, and so provide our users with direct access to the official US exchange rates.
+So, despite the delay on this publication, and due to its important role in the world’s economy, the FED plugin has been included on foxer currency calculator latest version 10 release.

 Several countries use it as their official currency, and it is the de facto currency in many others.
 Its largest trading partners are China, Canada, Mexico, Japan, Germany, South Korea, United Kingdom, France, India, and Taiwan.